 Some states set a percentage of the fair market value of the estate for the cost of attorney’s fees.
 In Minnesota, estate planning and probate attorneys are required to show the court that the fee is just and reasonable.
 I’ve seen these percentages range from 2 to 5%.
 Other states layout factors for determining whether an attorney fee is reasonable.

 Regardless of the arrangement, the party hiring the Minneapolis probate attorney (typically the personal representative), is responsible for fronting the costs of these attorneys’ fees.

 How Long Does Probate Take?

 The length of time it takes to probate an estate varies tremendously.
-On average, a mid-range estate where there isn’t any business interests at stake, takes about one to one and a half years to wrap up.
-I commonly see estates in Hennepin County (Minneapolis) being probated where there are business interests or contests involved that are probated for over a decade.
+On average, a mid-range estate where there aren’t any business interests at stake takes about one to one and a half years to wrap up.
+I commonly see estates in Hennepin County (Minneapolis) being probated where there are business interests or contests involved that have been probated for over a decade.

 The significance of this is that until the probate action is closed, all of the assets of the estate are tied up.
 This means that the family of the deceased cannot use or sell any of the assets during that year or more.

 Now that you understand how probate poses a problem because of its lengthy process, let’s talk about another risk: exposure to litigation.

 The probate process requires that notice be given by publication and also that interested parties be served with notice.
 Publishing all of the assets and debts of an estate cannot only be embarrassing, but sometimes intrusive.
 If the estate has a laundry list of creditors, the heirs should prepare for them to step up and make a claim against the estate.
 If the estate is large, opportunists could come forward to make a claim against the estate (remember the dude in prison claiming to be the Prince’s son?).